RyokoNod/sdm-asian-elephants/images/README.md

 Here you can find the images I created in this project.
 Some were used in the written thesis, but most were only used for interpretation.
 Some images are old versions that I created while testing the plotting functions, so they will have a different design.

-This folder has the most complicated structure of all, so I don't have a way to communicate where everything is (this is the messy aftermath of iterative modeling).
+The subfolders here have the most complicated structure of all, so I don't have a way to communicate where everything is (this is the messy aftermath of iterative modeling).
 So instead I will define the folders and naming conventions of files here so you can check them out yourselves.

 Folders:
 * ```Bayesian_linearGLM```: Images related to Bayesian GLM.